menu icon

 Ingredients needed like tofu puffs, coconut milk, coconut sugar, onion, chilies, ginger, and other aromatics.

-• Lemongrass - We will only be using the tender white core.
-Peel away the tough outer leaves using your fingers, then slice 2 inches off the lower bulb.
-Roughly chop them into smaller pieces before using them.
-Alternatively, you can substitute it with 2 tablespoons of lemongrass paste.
+• Lemongrass stalks - Only use the tender white core.
+Peel away the tough outer layers and slice off 2 inches from the lower bulb.
+Alternatively, substitute with two tablespoons of lemongrass paste.

-• Candlenuts - Can be substituted with macadamia nuts or hazelnuts.
+• Candlenuts - Add richness to the laksa.
+Can be substituted with ¼ cup macadamia or cashew nuts.

-• Tofu puffs - Essentially deep-fried tofu.
-You can find them in some groceries or at your local Asian market.
+• Tofu puffs - Deep-fried pockets of tofu.
+Find them in groceries or your local Asian market.
+Omit if you can't find it.

 Laksa paste in a food processor.

-Make the paste by placing all ingredients needed in a food processor and blend until smooth.
+Step 1: Make the paste by blending all ingredients needed in a food processor.

 Frying laksa paste in a white Dutch oven.

-Heat a tablespoon of oil in a Dutch oven or stock pot over medium-high.
-Fry laksa paste for 10-15 minutes to reduce and brown it.
+Step 2: Heat a tablespoon of oil in a Dutch oven over medium-low heat.
+Fry the paste for 4-5 minutes, or until aromatic.

 Broth of laksa in a white Dutch oven.

-Add broth and coconut milk.
-Let it simmer for 15 minutes.
+Step 3: Add broth and coconut milk.
+Allow to simmer and reduce for 15 minutes.

 Vegan laksa with tofu puffs in a white Dutch oven.

-Add tofu puffs, and cook for another minute.
-Stir in soy sauce and sugar, and add salt to taste.
+Step 4: Add tofu puffs, cooking for another minute.
+Stir in soy sauce, sugar, and salt to taste.

 A plate of cooked rice vermicelli.